Using the Dashboard

 Visit the URL given for “Dashboard”.

-$ while true; do curl agency.wise.com; done
+$ while true; do curl agency.example.com; done

 getGuide() method failed and was redirected to the fallback method.